Medical Marijuana For Maryland & Delaware VetsGreen Relief Health Admin

-So, despite a veteran’s ability to use medical marijuana, they are not able to receive a certification in Maryland for medical cannabis from a VA doctor.
-This means you can not go to your local VA clinic or hospital to receive a certification for medical marijuana in Maryland.
-It doesn’t mean that you will lose your VA benefits if you are a medical cannabis patient, though, in the state of Maryland.
+So, despite a veteran’s ability to use medical marijuana, they are not able to receive a certification in Maryland or Delaware for medical cannabis from a VA doctor.
+This means you can not go to your local VA clinic or hospital to receive a certification for medical marijuana in Maryland or Delaware.
+It doesn’t mean that you will lose your VA benefits if you are a medical cannabis patient, though, in the states of Maryland and Delaware.
 It just means a VA doctor isn’t allowed to certify you for it, but a non-VA doctor is allowed to certify you for medical marijuana.

 State of Maryland and Veterans